 Your computer has an integrated Intel 10/100 Mbit, PCI Ethernet controller and an RJ-45 connector that provide a high-performance network connection.
 The Ethernet controller is a Plug and Play device that has built-in support for Wake on LAN and a viewable MAC (media access control) address for your computer.
-(See "System-Management Settings" on page 52 for more information.)
+(See "System-Management Settings" on page 56 for more information.)
 Ethernet device drivers are provided on the Ready-to-Configure CD that comes with your computer.
+If your computer has IBM-preinstalled software, the device drivers are already installed on the hard disk.
+For instructions on connecting a network cable to your PC, refer to Setting Up Your Personal Computer.